TomaszKr/BackupScript/README.md

 * Path for your project
 * Path for backup
 * Name for file
+* Name of databases
+* Host of databases
+* User of databases
+* Password of databases

 When will be done in terminal see communicat: